commonhaus/foundation/bylaws/conflict-of-interest.md

 ### 4.2.1 Immediate Disclosure

 All individuals must disclose any potential conflict of interest as soon as it is recognized.
-This disclosure should be made to the CF Council or a designated point of contact.
+This disclosure should be made to the CFC or a designated point of contact.

 ### 4.2.2 Annual Disclosure

-Each member of the CF Council and officers must provide an annual statement declaring any known potential conflicts of interest.
+Each member of the CFC and officers must provide an annual statement declaring any known potential conflicts of interest.

 ## 4.3 Managing Conflicts

 Upon the disclosure of a potential conflict, the individual involved must abstain from participating in discussions or decision-making processes related to the matter.
-The CF Council will review the situation and determine the appropriate course of action.
+The CFC will review the situation and determine the appropriate course of action.

 ## 4.4 Transparency and Documentation

-All discussions and decisions related to conflicts of interest must be documented and included in the minutes of the CF Council meetings.
+All discussions and decisions related to conflicts of interest must be documented and included in the minutes of the CFC meetings.

 ## 4.5 Prohibited Acts

-The CF will not engage in transactions where there is a direct conflict of interest with a Council member, officer, or key person, unless it is in the best interest of the CF and has been thoroughly vetted and approved by the Council.
+The CF will not engage in transactions where there is a direct conflict of interest with a CFC member, officer, or key person, unless it is in the best interest of the CF and has been thoroughly vetted and approved by the CFC.

 ## 4.6 Guidelines for Gifts and Hospitality